 The House of Representatives is expected to take up Paul Ryan's budget today, as the Senate begins debate on Democrats' first fiscal roadmap in nearly four years.
 The House GOP version balances in ten years, without raising taxes, by reducing the rate of spending growth and reforming entitlement programs.
 Senate Democrats propose $1.5 trillion in tax increases and hundreds of billions in phony savings, yet their ledger never approaches balance.
 The president's offering is still nowhere to be found.
 Ryan's plan would shave $4.6 trillion from deficits over ten years, compared to the current spending path; the Reid/Murray...

 Yeah, because no president has ever had a hostile Congress to work with.
 LMAO!
 Your ignorance of recent history is rather amusing.
 Clinton had a hostile GOP Congress.
 Reagan had a hostile Dem Congress.
 Seriously, the fact that I have to even say this shows that you are completely ignorant to politics in this country.

-- Report: Obama’s Bergdahl swap violated the law Noah Rothman 1 hour ago
+- Building blocks of the GOP Senate majority coming together Noah Rothman 1 hour ago

 - Jim Webb: I’m seriously thinking of running for president as a Democrat Allahpundit 2 hours ago

 - Climate change so important that cable news ignored Obama’s UN speech Noah Rothman 3 hours ago

 - Bill O’Reilly: Why not raise a 25,000-man global mercenary army to fight ISIS?
 Allahpundit 3 hours ago